gnafit/gna/doc/source/tutorial/fitting_using_snapshots.rst

-Using snapshot UI to to make MC
+Using snapshot UI to make MC
 """""""""""""""""""""""""""""""

 When the model contains a lot of elements and parameters it becomes inconvenient to create multiple copies of the model.